achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

-# Special rules for the classic 1930s pulp, two-fisted heroes game
+# Rules for the classic pulp game

 ## House rules